 The inaugural Composium is a packed day of events for anyone who loves music and is excited by the idea of it being a creative art form in the 21st century.
 It includes talks, world class performances, premieres, panel sessions and opportunities to meet and engage with industry leaders.
 Eminent keynote speaker Thea Musgrave CBE and a distinguished panel will discuss what it is to be immersed in classical music today and its relevance.

 Our eight talented Composer Academy participants bring their brand-new work to the stage for the first time, following intensive workshops with composer John Woolrich and Ensemble-in-Residence The Kaleidoscope Chamber Collective.
-World premieres will be presented from the Wild Plum Arts Songbook project by Zoe Martlew, Emma-Ruth Richards and a new composition, workshopped and produced in association with PRS for Music and Wild Plum Arts.
+World premieres will be presented from the Wild Plum Arts Songbook project by Zoe Martlew, Emma-Ruth Richards and a new composition, workshopped and produced in association with PRS for Music and Wild Plum Arts, supported by the RVW Trust.

 *To register interest for industry or student tickets please write to firstname.lastname@example.org and your details will be added to our Composium mailing list.